 Reservations: online form

-Ruca Malen takes visitors on a larger-scale journey through the winemaking process to see how modern techniques have been implemented.
+Ruca Malen is a certified organic winery since 2020, located in Agrelo, the foremost wine region of Mendoza where high-end wines are made.
+When we visited, we went on a journey through the winemaking process to see how modern techniques have been implemented.
 If you’re lucky, you arrived here at lunch time to indulge in the highly creative five-course menu with wine pairings that’s served in a sunny solarium with a unequaled view of the vineyards and surrounding mountains.
-They also offer an interactive blending class.

 Winery address: Ruta nacional 7 km 1059, Agrelo, Mendoza, Argentina.